inveniosoftware/flask-iiif/docs/index.rst

     </p>

-Flask-IIIF is a Flask extension permitting easy integration with the image IIIF API standards.
+Flask-IIIF is a Flask extension permitting easy integration with the International Image Interoperability Framework (IIIF) API standards.

 Contents
 --------